Skip to main content

 Hyperstack's on-demand Kubernetes is currently in Beta testing.
 There are a couple of limitations:

-1. Cluster names must consist only of lowercase alphanumeric characters and hyphens.
+1. Cluster names AND environment names must consist only of lowercase alphanumeric characters and hyphens.
 Uppercase letters, special characters, and spaces are not allowed.

 2. Depending on the number of clusters being created, there may be a delay or a failure in cluster creation.